s0oraj/Animus/README.md

 # Animus
 A simple chat android app which uses firebase to store user data.
 It uses users phone number for user authentication
-# Nuzap
-A simple news android app which shows top headline news of countries around the globe.

- Install & try the app: [Download APK](https://drive.google.com/file/d/1s7CO-fvN0xJu7_m6CdFzFmjn84k6BwQF/view?usp=sharing)

- * This app displays recent news  in its main ui screen.
- * It fetches JSON Data by using [newsapi](https://newsapi.org/).
- * The JSON received is then extracted into relevant information and shown in the main user-interface of the app.

  ## Screenshots

 <a href="https://user-images.githubusercontent.com/42529024/170443298-7a81cada-e406-4289-9aa7-7c28e6dd8eec.png" target="_blank">
   <img src="https://user-images.githubusercontent.com/42529024/170443298-7a81cada-e406-4289-9aa7-7c28e6dd8eec.png" width="22%" />